sinskiy/sinskiy.site/src/data/posts/domain-migration-checklist.md

    - i think you can figure out the platform-specific navigation on your own. it's all roughly at `Settings` -> `Environmental variables`
 3. update OAuth and other integrations domain references (analytics, ads, payment, emails, CDN, backups, etc.)
 4. redeploy your projects
+5. verify they work on the new domain

 while waiting for the new DNS records to propagate (which usually takes a few minutes), update references to the old domain within your project's codebase. a global search-and-replace worked fine for me

 4. update external references to your domain

-beyour your hosting services and code, it's better to update external locations where your old domain might be linked too. consider checking the following:
+beyond your hosting services and code, it's useful to update external locations where your old domain might be linked too. consider checking the following:

 - social media profiles:
   - connected links on GitHub, SoundCloud, YouTube, etc.